Kjell Hovda

+Career

-He participated on the Norwegian team that received silver medals in 4 × 7.5 km relay in the 1973 Biathlon World Championships 1973 in Lake Placid.
+Born in Veggli on 27 October 1945, Hovda participated on the Norwegian team that won silver medals in 4 × 7.5 km relay in the Biathlon World Championships 1973 in Lake Placid, along with team mates Esten Gjelten, Ragnar Tveiten and Tor Svendsberget, and he placed 9th in the individual competition.

 He won a bronze medal in the relay in the 1974 World Championships in Minsk, and participated in the 1976 Winter Olympics.

 Hovda coached the Norwegian national team 1976–80, has also been an expert commentator for NRK.